wur-bioinformatics/introduction-to-bioinformatics/week1.md

 an amino group, a hydrogen atom, a carboxyl group, and a side chain (R group).
 Credits: Rice University, CC BY 4.0 https://creativecommons.org/licenses/by/4.0, via OpenStax {cite}`aminoacid_2018`.
 :::
+%#% Figure aminoacid could be cropped slightly bigger to improve readability for dark mode users.
 :::{important}
 Amino acids differ in their chemical properties, which are determined by their R groups.
 It is important to know the amino acids, their one-letter and three-letter abbreviation, and their fundamental properties as given in the table.